Skip to main content

 00:49:35:03 – 00:50:13:23

-you need to take to build a learning culture.
-So that’s what we would suggest.
 Well, thank you, ladies.
 We have been through our Q and A where this has been a great presentation.
 Contact information is here on screen for our presenters today.
-So if you enjoyed today’s program, please visit conference hyphen or not.
-Northgate Webcasts for a full roster of upcoming Webcasts.
+So, if you enjoyed today’s program, please visit conference hyphen board dot org slash Webcasts for a full roster of upcoming Webcasts.

 00:50:14:00 – 00:50:47:17

 Join us in New York on July 11th and 12th for the 2023 Engaged at Work Conference.
-This event will focus entirely on engagement and the employee experience, showcasing the latest insights and case studies from leaders across major corporations, government agencies and organization.
+This event will focus entirely on engagement and the employee experience, showcasing the latest insights and case studies from leaders across major corporations, government agencies and non-profit organizations.
 As an attendee, you will have access to exclusive research from the Conference Board, insights from C-suite and senior leaders from Fortune 500 companies, as well as exciting innovators.

 00:50:47:19 – 00:51:04:11